LucyHeath/Lay-by/README.md

 ```

 #### Loading spinner
-Heroku can take some time to load, therefore the use of a spinner keeps the user engaged whilst the page isloading.
+Heroku can take some time to load, therefore the use of a spinner keeps the user engaged whilst the page is loading.

 ### Single location page

 This page displays the data from an individual location endpoint.

 ![Single location page with map tab](https://user-images.githubusercontent.com/114397080/211049132-40f03252-6661-4bd9-8f9b-ab47067233b0.png)

 ![Review tab on single location page](https://user-images.githubusercontent.com/114397080/211049943-f5a08202-c911-4db6-8305-23a8bd7cf0c1.png)

 Data is brought into the `LocationSinglePage.js` using the single location endpoint within a `useEffect`.